 With spring onset, now it’s time to prepare for a sowing season, and it’s an ideal time to get kids excited about gardening.
 Here some of the amazing benefits of gardening with kids.

-Reason #1: Gardening Engages All the Senses
+Benefit #1: Gardening Engages All the Senses

-Reason #2: Gardening Enhances Fine Motor Growth
+Benefit #2: Gardening Enhances Fine Motor Skills

-Reason #3: Gardening Enhances the Ability to Organize and Plan
+Benefit #3: Gardening Enhances the Ability to Organize and Plan

 Those who garden often tend to understand that organizing and planning a garden can at times be time-consuming and somewhat an art form.
 For instance, preparing the front yard landscaping, knowing which flowers will bloom at what time of the year, the duration in which the seed will take to turn to a vegetable and when to get some fertilizers for the vegetable garden.